 Remote desktop

-You may also be annoyed by the screen resolution and mouse sensitivity having strange settings.
-The best way around this is not to fiddle with settings and drivers, but to enable remote desktop and log in via the network.
+The screen resolution and mouse sensitivity on the VM console is unlikely to match your host computer.
+The best way around this is not to fix with settings and drivers, but to enable remote desktop and log in via the network.
 This lets you use an arbitrary screen size, and match mouse speed to the host.

-This is set up to run locally, so it is neither laggy nor a security issue, and makes it possible to leverage all RDP features.
+When run on localhost, so it is neigher laggy nor a security issue, and makes it possible to leverage all RDP features.

 First, in the guest, enable remote desktop using these Microsoft instructions.